ghoomfrog/silili/README.md

 ### And/Or

-*ija* means "and" or "or".
+*wa* means "and" or "or".

-*ana ija anta* — me and/or you
+*ana wa anta* — me and/or you

 You can use *tutu* and *un* to make it more specific:

-*tutu ju ana ija anta* — group of me and you — me and you
+*tutu ju ana wa anta* — group of me and you — me and you

-*un ju ana ija anta* — one of me or you — me or you
+*un ju ana wa anta* — one of me or you — me or you

 ### What